 Right to Buy

-The Right to Buy gives secure tenants of Medway
+The Right to Buy scheme helps eligible council tenants in

-will be buying the property freehold or outright.
+freehold and will own the property outright.
 If you are buying a

-flat or maisonette, however, you will be buying a long-term lease and the
+flat or maisonette, you will be buying a long-term lease and the

-council will still own the freehold of the
+council will still own the freehold of the building.

 Who has the Right to Buy?